zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 The gateway static definition file should be stored together with other statically onboarded services.
 The default location is `/zowe/runtime/instance/workspace/api-mediation/api-defs/`.
 There is no naming restriction of the filename, but the file extension must be `yml`.

-This method is deprecated in favor of dynamic onboarding.
-This file should be stored together with other statically onboarded services.
-The default location is `/zowe/runtime/instance/workspace/api-mediation/api-defs/`.
-There is no naming restriction of the filename, but the file extension must be yml.

 **Example:**
 ```